2214kennyg/event-calendar/README.md

 -   Opens a modal, to allow adding events to specific days
 -   Shows events for particular days, with various information displayed in modal
 -   Modal displays countdown to when the event ends
+-   Can filter events by label or location

 ## Known issues